dominodatalab/domino-data/docs/source/usecases/config_override.rst

 Datasource configuration are set in the Data/Datasource panel of the Domino UI.
 You can update it there for any permanent change.

-Some configuration attributes can be overridden locally in the SDK.
+Some configuration attributes can be overridden locally in the API.
 Each datasource type config is described in the section below (:ref:`configs`).

 Usage
 -----